Named Best Independent Perfumer and Perfume House

 Find Us on Basenotes, Fragrantica, Parfumo

 My name is Shawn, and I started this business in South Saint Louis with the help of some friends.
 Now I am proudly making handcrafted fragrances and skincare supplies that reflect the history and boundless inspiration found throughout my hometown.
 Get in touch!
 My email is Shawn@ChatillonLux.com

 Herman Melville, in his review of The Oregon Trail, said that Chatillon was “as gallant a man…as ever shot buffalo.
 For this Henry Chatillon we feel a fresh and unbounded love.
 He belongs to the class of men, of who Kit Carson is the model; a class, unique, and not to be transcended in interest by any personages introduced to us by Scott…May his good rifle never miss fire; and where he roves through the prairies, may the buffalo ever abound.”

-Chatillon’s first wife was a Sioux named Bear Robe, daughter of Oglala Sioux Chief Bull Bear.
+Chatillon’s first wife was a Sioux woman named Bear Robe, daughter of Oglala Chief Bull Bear.
 Chatillon was accepted into the family, and his brothers-in-law considered him a true brother.
 Unfortunately, Bear Robe passed away as Chatillon was wrapping up his final adventure, and Chatillon returned to his hometown of Saint Louis alone and heartbroken to raise their children, eventually marrying the widowed Odile Delor Lux, uniting Carondelet's founding family.